 Our projects give pupils the chance to work with a range of different materials including charcoal, oil pastels, watercolour and poster paint and are designed to encourage independence.
-Pupils work on both 2D and 3D projects: 3D art is explored through a range of media, including clay, plaster, papier-mâché, card, wood and wire.
+Pupils work on both 2D and 3D projects: 3D art is explored through a range of media, including clay, papier-mâché, card, wood and wire.

 - Learning journey